 The difference between a Luton and a box van is that box vans have a separate cargo area from the cabin.
 Often the cargo area sticks out from the cab and is square or rectangular, giving a huge carrying area.
 Luton vans, on the other hand, have it all integrated.

 A typical Luton van has these dimensions: 7 metres long, 2 metres wide and 3 metres high.

 Panel vans are one of the most popular types of van around - they're likely what you think of when you think 'van' – smaller than a lorry and with no side windows or rear sears.

 Like pickup trucks, flatbed vans have an open cargo space at the back.
 The main difference is that flatbed vans:

-Flatbed vans and tipper trucks are good for hauling tall items, or if you’re in the building trade.
+Flatbed vans are good for hauling tall items and they’re often used in the construction and building trade.

 You can get flatbed vans under 3,500kg, but most tend to be heavier than this.
-You may need an upgraded licence to drive them.
+You might need an upgraded driving licence to drive them.

-Refrigerated vans are used to keep goods and medications below a certain temperature.
+Refrigerated vans are used to keep goods below a certain temperature.
 They’re typically used by a wide variety of businesses including online food shopping and medication delivery.